ankitects/anki/docs/contributing.md

 ## License

-Please add yourself to the CONTRIBUTORS file in your first pull request.
+Please add yourself to the `CONTRIBUTORS.md` and `qt/aqt/about.py` files in your first pull request.